Headwear Series: Heat Transfer Vinyl on Hats

 Step 4: Preparing the Design for Adhering Process

 - Place and align the design properly according to the chosen part of the hat you would want to attach.
-If you plan to stick the design at the hat's front panel, the seam will be your guide in centering it.
+If you plan to stick the design to the hat's front panel, the seam will be your guide in centering it.

-- To keep and secure the design in place, use the heat tape for both of its edges.
+- To keep and secure the design in place, use heat tape for both of its edges.

 - A Teflon sheet will protect the design against the hot plate of the heat press or iron.
 It will prevent the HTV from sticking unwantedly, causing damage to it.

 - The thick towel or fabric stuffed inside the hat will be something for your hot tool to push against.
-It will make the cap a firm and stay still position.
+It will make the cap firm and stay still position.

 Step 5: Preparing the Hot Tools